tari-labs/tari-university/layer2scaling/executive-summary/PITCHME.md

 ## Layer 2 Scaling Executive Summary

 - What is Layer 2 scaling?
+- Layer 2 Scaling Landscape
 - How will this be applicable to Tari?

-- Layer 2 scaling current initiatives
+- Layer 2 Scaling Context for Tari
-  - What is it and who does it?
-  - What are its strengths and weaknesses?
-  - Opportunities and Threats for Tari?
+- Layer 2 Scaling Alternatives for Tari
 - Observations

 ---